DimisTsar/Smart-Form-Mail/explode.md

-To take a domain name from a customer email address in the script, you can use the code below:
+To take a domain name from a customer email address in the script, you can use the code below:<br/>
 $email_arr = explode('@', $email);